skyline130/stat528resources/README.md

 # News

  - HW 1 and 2 posted
- - Week 2 lectures will cover the middle part of the exponential family notes
+ - We are wrapping up our discussion on exponential family theory

 ## Good Habits